Hurricane Manuel: Aftermath

 By September 18, power services had been restored to the state of Guerrero.
 That day, gas and water services were revived in Acapulco.
 Emergency declarations were requested in Angostura and Navolato.
 Within 12 hours after its second landfall, power was retrieved to 26,000 dwellings in Sinaloa.
 In La Pintada, the search process for victims was halted briefly due to the threat of another mudslide, but on September 20, 100 rescuers resumed searching, who frequently had to dig through mud to recover bodies.

 The Mexican government received criticism by the press for being under-prepared for both Manuel and Ingrid.
 One newspaper said that the authorities underestimated both storms, due to a combination of a "lack of coordination" and "the distraction of the weekend's independence-related festivities."
 Guerrero governor Angel Aguirre was criticized by many for attending a night-long party and drinking when the storm first threatened the state.
 However, Aguirre later acknowledged political corruption, as well as the construction of homes and hotels in unsafe areas in a televised speech.
 Consequently, the Mexican Senate requested an investigation in the amount of preparation that occurred.

 To cope with relief efforts, Mexican Army troops and marines forces helped families whose homes were flooded.
 Additionally, the military provided 60 t of food supplies and 8,000 L of water to the city.
 A military airbase was installed to transport aid via air.
 Authorities rushed to clean rocks and other debris from two highways in order to liberate Acapulco from isolation.
 The disaster also resulted in panic buying at supermarkets.
 Looters were spotted in Acapulco many angry victims robbed shops, homes, luxury hotels, and apartments.
 Marines were posted outside stores to prevent further theft.
 Mexico President Enrique Peña Nieto toured through most of the devastated areas, promising to rebuild La Pintada and Acapulco.
 On May 26, 2014, La Pintada was re-opened, with 125 new homes.

-Because of the severe damage caused by the storm in Mexico, the name Manuel was later retired by the World Meteorological Organization, and will never be used again for an Eastern Pacific hurricane.
-It was replaced with Mario for the 2019 Pacific hurricane season.
+Because of the severe damage caused by the storm in Mexico, the name Manuel was retired by the World Meteorological Organization following the 2013 season, and will never be used again for an eastern Pacific tropical cyclone.
+It was replaced with Mario for the 2019 season.